josephrmoore/cryptic-and-tender/first avatar.md

 * Studying
 * Flirting

-## I am not sure the answers to your questions.
+## I am not sure how to respond to your stimuli.

 ### Who are you??